Functions

 Nested Subquery Support: Applicable to both inner and outer queries.

-• Can only be used with regular columns, selection, or projection functions; cannot be used with aggregation functions.
+is NULL. - Can only be used with regular columns, selection (Selection), and projection (Projection) functions, not with aggregation (Aggregation) functions.

 Example: